 Step 7: Choose a Property and Make Offers

-Step seven is choosing a property and then once you are pre-approved for a mortgage by a lender you can start making offers.
+Once you are pre-approved for a mortgage by a lender you can start making offers.
 This means you need to identify the best possible properties for your budget and goals.

 Work with a Great Real Estate Agent